chestergarett/lets_gamble/readme.md

 ## Conclusion
 The findings indicate consistent profitability in the system.
 This research underscores the importance of strategic betting against public sentiment and the value of game-specific knowledge and simulation models in maximizing betting profits.

-For more details, visit the deployed app @ https://letsgamble.streamlit.app/

 ## Appendix